 And when it comes to user management, simply manage who can or cannot access your private github repository.

-When looking at the cost of a JAM stack website as opposed to a Wordpress website, the JAM stack solution is massively cheaper.
+When looking at the cost of a Jamstack sites as opposed to Wordpress sites, the Jamstack solution is massively cheaper.

 Instead of running a server all day every day, we are now just serving static files from a service like Amazon S3 which is normally used for providing static files to software solutions.
 Its a very cheap approach to providing static websites.